knative/docs/serving/DNS.md

 Follow the below steps to make your domain publicly accessible.

-### Set static IP for Ingresses
+### Set static IP for Knative Gateway

-You may want to set static IP for your Ingresses so that the Ingress IP will not be changed after restarting your cluster.
+You may want to set static IP for your Knative Gateway so that the Gateway IP will not be changed after restarting your cluster.
-Follow the [instructions](https://github.com/knative/serving/blob/master/docs/setting-up-ingress-static-ip.md) to set static IP for Ingresses.
+Follow the [instructions](https://github.com/knative/serving/blob/master/docs/setting-up-ingress-static-ip.md) to set static IP for Knative Gateway.

 ### Update your DNS records

 To publish your domain, you need to update your DNS provider to point to the IP address for your service ingress.

-* Create an A record to point from the fully qualified domain name (shown as HOSTS in the ingress output) to the IP address listed:
+* Create an A record to point from the fully qualified domain name to the IP address of Knative Gateway.

     ```dns
-    helloworld-go.default.
-59     IN     A   35.237.28.44
+    helloworld-go.default.knative.dev        59     IN     A   35.237.28.44
     ```

 * Create a [wildcard record](https://support.google.com/domains/answer/4633759)
   for the namespace and custom domain to the ingress IP Address.
 This will enable hostnames for multiple services in the same namespace to work without creating additional DNS entries.

     ```dns
-    *.default.
-59     IN     A   35.237.28.44
+    *.default.knative.dev                   59     IN     A   35.237.28.44
     ```

 If you are using Google Cloud DNS, you can find step-by-step instructions